Binder clip: Uses

 The binder clip is in common use in the modern office.
 It can hold a few to many sheets of paper, and is usually used in place of the paper clip for large volumes of paper.
 Various practical (and sometimes whimsical) alternative uses have been proposed.
 These include holding pieces of quilt together, creating a "beer pyramid" in a refrigerator with wire shelves, serving as a bookmark, a cheap alternative to a money clip or preventing computer cables from slipping behind desks.
 Smaller sized clips have been commonly used as "quick fix" fitting and sizing solutions in the fashion industry.

-In 1966, test pilot Joseph F. Cotton used the shiny metal portion of such a clip to short-circuit an electrical circuit panel to force the landing gear of the XB-70 bomber on a flight.
+In 1966, test pilot Joseph F. Cotton used the shiny metal portion of such a clip to short-circuit an electrical circuit panel to force the landing gear of the XB-70 bomber to open on a flight.
 The object is such a common sight in offices that, in late 2020, when restrictions due to the COVID-19 pandemic were lowered and people started returning to their offices, some missed and enjoyed the feeling of using a binder clip, after months without doing so.
 At around the same time, healthcare workers in at least one medical center used extra large binder clips as a cheap way to secure a plastic curtain between workers and patients infected with the airborne virus.